Hush (Miss A album)

-Hush is the second studio album by South Korean-Chinese girl group Miss A. The album and music video called "Hush" was released on November 6, 2013, and contains thirteen songs including seven entirely new songs.
+Hush is the second and final studio album by South Korean-Chinese girl group Miss A. The album and music video called "Hush" was released on November 6, 2013, and contains thirteen songs including seven entirely new songs.

 "Hush" served as its lead single.

 "Come On Over" served to continue the promotion of the album in China and ended in Korea.

 "Hide & Sick" was released in January 2014.

 "Love Is U" was used to ended the promotion of the album.